elbosso/expect-dialog-ca/docs/customizeca.md

-This directory _etc_ does not only hold the CAs configuration but it also contains several configuration files that come in handy when entities want to create Certificate signing requests for the CA to sign - they are created along the CAs other files when `create_ca.sh` is executed.
+This directory _etc_ does not only hold the CAs configuration but it also contains several configuration files that come in handy when entities want to create Certificate Signing Requests for the CA to sign - they are created along the CAs other files when `create_ca.sh` is executed.
 The reason for there being more than one is that a CA might issue different flavours of certificates according to the intended usage scenario.
 For example - the Identity CA does generate